nyxnor/onioncomms/tor/README.md

 ~/.config/torbrowser._
 _Each subsequent execution after installation will simply launch the most recent TBB, which is updated using Tor Browser's own update feature._

+torbrowser-launcher will verify Tor Browser's signature for you, to ensure the version you downloaded was cryptographically signed by Tor developers and was not tampered, read more about it on the program [security-design.md](https://github.com/micahflee/torbrowser-launcher/blob/develop/security_design.md).

 Install torbrowser-launcher:
 ```sh